github/docs/content/copilot/troubleshooting-github-copilot/troubleshooting-github-copilot-in-your-environment.md

 1. In Rider, open the **Help** menu.
 1. Go to **Diagnostic Tools**.
 1. Go to **Show Log in**.
-1. Open the `idea.log` in your preferred editor and look for any errors related to {% data variables.product.prodname_dotcom%} or {% data variables.product.prodname_copilot%}.
+1. Open the `idea.log` in your preferred editor and look for any errors related to {% data variables.product.prodname_dotcom %} or {% data variables.product.prodname_copilot %}.

 {% endjetbrains %}